 There are a number of variations for Nam Jim, but the key elements of hot, sour, salty and sweet always remain.
-This is a great way of learning about balance of flavour in Thai cooking because all of the key ingredients are here, chilli, garlic, fish sauce, lime juice and palm sugar.
-Add and subtract as much as you like, you may favour less chilli heat or garlic, and the chillies that you are using may be hotter or milder so adjust accordingly.
+This is a great way of learning about balance of flavor in Thai cooking because all of the key ingredients are here, chili, garlic, fish sauce, lime juice and palm sugar.
+Add and subtract as much as you like, you may favor less chili heat or garlic, and the chilies that you are using may be hotter or milder so adjust accordingly.

 Finally, a word on fish sauce; do not be put off by the pungent aroma, once incorporated into a dressing or curry it becomes quite addictive and is a healthy alternative to salt.